adamsilverstein/wp-weather-block-5/weather-block/README.md

 ## Development

 1. Clone the repository.
+2. Run `composer install` to install the PHP dependencies.
-2. Run `npm install` to install the dependencies.
+3. Run `npm install` to install the JavaScript dependencies.
-3. Run `npm start` to start the development server.
+4. Run `npm start` to start the development server.
-4. Run `npm run build` to build the plugin for production.
+5. Run `npm run build` to build the plugin for production.
-5. Run `npm run plugin-zip` to create a ZIP file of the plugin.
+6. Run `npm run plugin-zip` to create a ZIP file of the plugin.